jupyter/enhancement-proposals/102-markdown-based-notebooks/markdown-based-notebooks.md

 > What happens if people insert text (or any whitespace) between a cell's input and output blocks(s)?

-The output block(s) will still be recognised provided only whitespace characters inserted between.
+The output block(s) will still be recognised provided only whitespace characters are inserted between.

 > How do we split a large body of Markdown into several Markdown cells (in other words, can we have cell breaks )?